Firefighter Cover Letter Examples & Expert Tips

 You should always introduce your cover letter with a compelling statement.
 This essentially captures the interest of the reader.
 It is best to phrase your introduction with words that compel action or reaction from your reader.
 Typically, you should include a statement of your interest in the position.

-Tip: You should include substantial information in the introduction.
+You should include substantial information in the introduction.
 For example, you can mention experience, one or two skills, and a quantifiable achievement.
 Generic statements would not add value to the letter.

 I am from a family with an extensive history in firefighting.
 So, I have always admired and respected the profession since childhood.
 I’m glad I ended up as a firefighter, taking over from my father before me.
-I’ve been in the profession for five years now, and I would like to bring my expertise and enthusiasm for the profession to ‘The Fire and Medical Services Response’ Depart of Chicago.
+I’ve been in the profession for five years now, and I would like to bring my expertise and enthusiasm for the profession to ‘The Fire and Medical Services Response Department of Chicago.

 Middle paragraphs

-This is the body of your firefighter cover letter.
+This is the body of your cover letter.
 You can have 2 or 3 middle paragraphs in this section.
 Now that you’ve caught the recruiter’s attention in the introduction, you should retain it by providing an experience or two that illustrates the skills and requirements highlighted in the job description.

 Goal: This section helps the recruiter understand what you have done so far and how it aligns with the job requirements.

 I currently serve as a firefighter in the Milwaukee Emergency Services Department, Wisconsin.
-In 2016, I graduated from the Madison Area Technical College.
-Since graduating, I’ve been a devoted serviceman and have handled more than 100 emergency cases ranging from wildfires, building fires, landslides, severe storms, and floods accidents, among others.
+In 2016, I graduated from Madison Area Technical College.
+Since graduating, I’ve been a devoted serviceman and have handled more than 100 emergency cases ranging from wildfires, building fires, landslides, severe storms, and flood accidents, among others.

 I train and practice martial combat to remain physically fit and learn to practice calmness in tense situations, which has been very helpful when responding to chaotic events.
-My social skills have been integral in undertaking collaborative responses and communicating with residents when issuing instructions for rescue purposes.
+My social skills have been integral to undertaking collaborative responses and communicating with residents when issuing instructions for rescue purposes.

 In addition, I’ve received adequate EMT training and the necessary certifications (CPR certification and courses in physiology and anatomy).
 In 2020, I was part of the team that responded to the 1-hour Tornado in Washburn County.
 That was an experience that tested our team’s resilience and competency.
 We were, however, ready.
-Through commitment, critical thinking, and use of our training, we responded to the catastrophe and mitigated the number of potential victims from a likely 5000 to 1200 through evacuations.
+Through commitment, critical thinking, and the use of our training, we responded to the catastrophe and mitigated the number of potential victims from a likely 5000 to 1200 through evacuations.

-Throughout my career, I received two honorary awards – a humanitarian award from the mayor of Milwaukee in 2019 for off-duty services and the Serviceman of the Year Award from the ERS (emergency response services) Department in 2020.
+Throughout my career, I received two honorary awards – a humanitarian award from the mayor of Milwaukee in 2019 for off-duty services and the Serviceman of the Year Award from the ERS (Emergency Response Services) Department in 2020.
 I’m confident I’d deliver high-level emergency response services to the community of Chicago.

 Conclusion and signoff

-Tip: Always suggest the next course of action, which can be anything from an interview to a follow-up or inviting them to reach out.
+Always suggest the next course of action, which can be anything from an interview to a follow-up or inviting them to reach out.

 Regards,